Prag8855/aab/content/guides/how-to-get-a-german-freelance-visa.md

 You **need** a German freelance visa if:

-- You are not a citizen or a [permanent resident](/glossary/Niederlassungserlaubnis) of Germany, the European Union, Iceland, Liechtenstein, Norway or Switzerland
+- You are not a citizen or a [permanent resident](/glossary/Niederlassungserlaubnis) of Germany, the [[European Union]], Iceland, Liechtenstein, Norway or Switzerland
 - **and** you want to freelance or run a business in Germany

 You **do not need** a visa to freelance in Germany if: